 Unsecured Creditors: These are the unsecured debts (and some secured debt) that accrued before filing bankruptcy and that you agreed to pay in your repayment plan.

-IMPORTANT TIP: It’s a good idea demonstrate “good faith” by bringing your first check, made out in the amount you propose in your plan, to the 341 meeting, especially if it’s been 1-2 months since you filed Chapter 13.
+IMPORTANT TIP: It’s a good idea to demonstrate “good faith” by bringing your first check, made out in the amount you propose in your plan, to the 341 meetings, especially if it’s been 1-2 months since you filed Chapter 13.

 WARNING!
 If creditors try to contact you in an attempt to have you reaffirm an old debt or pay them money, DO NOT give them any money or sign any papers!
 Stick to your court-approved payment plan and notify the Trustee of this and any other illegal contact attempts.

-Post-petition Creditors: These are debts (credit cards, phone bills, car payments, mortgage payments, etc.) incurred after you filed for bankruptcy and must be paid in a timely fashion since they are not protected under your payment plan.
+Post-petition Creditors: These are debts (credit cards, phone bills, car payments, mortgage payments, etc.) incurred after you filed for bankruptcy and must be paid in a timely fashion since your payment plan does not protect them.

-This depends upon your plan which should be based on your income over the life of the plan, and the size of the debt.
+The length of time depends upon your plan and your income over the life of the plan, and the size of the debt.
 You’ll get anywhere from 36 up to 60 months.

 Not really, because if your income would allow for faster payback than 36 months, the Trustee will normally set the plan at 36 months and require a larger percentage of funds go to your unsecured creditors.

-It’s not recommended.
-If your income changes permanently you must inform the court so your payment plan can be adjusted.
+That is not a good idea.
+If your income changes permanently, you must inform the court so your payment plan can be adjusted.
 But, if you come into a few extra dollars, save it for emergencies.

 Normally it’s 50 percent of the creditors claim spread over the 36 (or up to 60 months) plan.
-For instance; if you owed $5,000 on a credit card then you would typically pay back $2,500 or about $69 per month.
+For example, if you owed $5,000 on a credit card, then you would typically pay back $2,500 or about $69 per month.

-Up 13.
-Can they still foreclose on my house after I have filed bankruptcy?
+13. Can lenders still foreclose on my house after I have filed for bankruptcy?

 Not if you’ve made all mortgage payments on time.
-Otherwise the court may give them permission to foreclose.
+Otherwise, the court may permit them to foreclose.

 It depends!
 If the problem is temporary, usually not more than three months, then contact the Trustee and ask to work out an alternate payment plan.
 If you’re acting in good faith, the Trustee will normally work with you.

-However, if you cannot work out a plan, or simply fail to make the payments then, the Trustee will have your case either converted to a Chapter 7 or completely dismissed in which case you’ll lose all bankruptcy protection.
+However, if you cannot work out a plan or fail to make the payments then, the Trustee will have your case either converted to a Chapter 7 or completely dismissed, in which case you’ll lose all bankruptcy protection.

 The important point here is to communicate with the Trustee!